alixaxel/chrome-aws-lambda/_/ansible/README.md

 puppeteer_version=v1.9.0
 ```

-If not specified, the current `master` will be used.
+If not specified, the current `main` will be used.

 ## Usage